sfe-SparkFro/xrp_balance_bot/tutorial.md

 ## 3.5 Position PID Controller

-The position PID controller is implemented just like the angle PID controller, but the input is the robot position as measured by the drive motor encoders.
+Now it's time to implement the position PID controller!
+It's implemented just like the angle PID controller, but the input is the robot position as measured by the drive motor encoders, and the output is the target angle.
+The primary function is to correct the target angle being off from the ideal angle, but it has a secondary effect of keeping the robot in the same location.

+The tuning process is the same as the angle PID controller. `kp`, `ki`, and `kd` all have the same effect, except they apply to the position of the robot instead of its angle.
+Keep testing with different values until your robot can stand up by itself forever!

+> [!NOTE]
+> It may be helpful to set the drivetrain wheel diameter to properly reflect the large wheels.
+For example, if you have 10cm diameter wheels, use `drivetrain.wheel_diam = 10`.

+> [!IMPORTANT]
+> You should call `drivetrain.reset_encoder_position()` right before entering the main balance loop to ensure the encoder values from the previous balance attempt do not affect the current balance attempt.

 <details>
 <summary>Click to reveal solution code</summary>